hrafnass/ANTv2Exe/doc/Game.md

 ![wrong](images/svg/false.svg)

-After you have played the 12 trials, you can rerun the excercise game, start the researche game or quit the program.
+After you have played the 12 trials, you can rerun the exercise game, start the researche game or quit the program.

 ## Researche
 The researche game has three runs.
 A run has 96 trials.
 After every run you can take break.
 In the end all measured and calculated values are saved in a csv-file named after the testperson and the actuell date (also with seconds).